 Shazad Latif talks travel

-The Star Trek: Discovery and Toast of London actor sits down with High Life to reminisce about overindulging in San Sebastián, playing football on Hampstead Heath and making friends in Berlin night clubs…
+The What's Love Got to Do with It? and Nautilus actor sits down with High Life to reminisce about overindulging in San Sebastián, playing football on Hampstead Heath and making friends in Berlin night clubs…

 Who are you and where are you right now?